MaxVK03/CRUDOnEnviromentStats/README-report.md

     - The **timeframe** value defaults to **after** if it is not specified.
 This applies to all places where a **timeframe** is prompted in the front-end application.

 - **Create**: Create Country Data section.
+  - To create a new entry for a country's data you fill in all fields and press the submit button.
 - **Delete**: Delete Country Data section.
+  - Deleting a country works by inputting either the country's name or ISO code and a year.
+When pressing delete all the country's data for that year is deleted.
 - **Update**: Update Country Data section.
+  - To update a country you can find the country, either by name or ISO code, and change the fields of the country's data accordingly.

 ### Requirement 1.2
 The **Fetch Country Emissions Data** section of the front-end application fulfills this requirement.